thamilthedal/foam_to_fluent2D/README.md

 ## Improvements to make:
 - foamMeshToFluent3D takes more time than conversion from 2.5D to 2D.
 So, a direct approach to convert from blockMesh to Fluent 2D will be done next.
-- Should be extended to multiple faces and any geometry.

 ## Dependencies:
 - Pandas